SamsungSAILMontreal/ForestDiffusion/README.md

-# Tabular Diffusion and Flow-Matching
+# Tabular Diffusion and Flow-Matching (AISTATS 2024)

 This repo contains the official implementation of the AISTATS 2024 paper [Generating and Imputing Tabular Data via Diffusion and Flow-based XGBoost Models](https://arxiv.org/abs/2309.09968).
 To make it easily accessible, we release our code through a Python library and an R package.
 See also our [blog post](https://ajolicoeur.wordpress.com/2023/09/19/xgboost-diffusion/) for more information.